 There are lots of emotions and bad behaviour in the hallways, classrooms, and change rooms.

-And for the introverted teens, they see it all, maybe even feel it all.
+And for these kids, they see it all, maybe even feel it all.
 And it can be so overwhelming.
-These kids can be acutely aware of how different they are from the other more extroverted kids.
+These kids can be acutely aware of how different they are from the other more outgoing kids.

 This often leads to an increase in anxiety, increase in negative self-talk, increase in withdrawing from friends and family.

-I find with my quiet teens that they often feel isolated and misunderstood, but struggle to find words to express this.
+I find with these kids, that they often feel isolated and misunderstood, but struggle to find words to express this.

-1. I explain to them about the impact of being introverted in a world that overvalues extroversion.
+1. I explain to them about the impact of living in a world that feels too fast and loud.

 2. I help them find language that describes how they are feeling.